+An excellent anesthesia protocol is the MOST important aspect of a procedure.
+At Nevada Sinus Relief, it is a priority to provide our patients with a pleasant experience during his or her procedure.
 We have developed an anesthesia protocol to deliver excellent local anesthesia for all sinus and nasal cases.
-In fact, Dr. Sikand was invited to publish and describe our anesthesia techniques in the widely circulated publication “Techniques in Otolaryngology-Head and Neck Surgery”.
-Since then, we have further refined our techniques to provide optimal comfort and safety during all procedures.
+In fact, Dr. Sikand was invited to publish and describe his anesthesia techniques in the widely circulated publication “Techniques in Otolaryngology-Head and Neck Surgery”.
+Since then, he has further refined this technique to provide optimal comfort and safety during all procedures.

 ” I had sinus surgery in the office twice because of nasal polyps that keep coming back.
 Only injections were done the first time.
 I definitely felt those and had some minor pain during the surgery.
 The second time, I felt nothing since Dr. Sikand used the numbing gel.
 It was much better this go around.” – Marilyn B.

-Before arriving to the office
+Before Arriving to the Office

-Using the anesthesia system described below, we’ve been able to perform over a thousand sinus procedures in the office successfully and comfortably for our patients.
+Our anesthesia protocol has allowed us to perform over a thousand sinus procedures in the office successfully and comfortably for our patients.
+You may be awake during the procedure depending on how you react to the medications taken beforehand.
+We do not use IV sedation or general anesthesia.
+Often, patients fall asleep from the lorazepam and Benadryl.
 In addition, the usual side effects of general anesthesia including nausea, vomiting, and discomfort from IV’s do not occur.